giwankim/refactoring/docs/chapter03.md

   1. see if you can use _Slide Statements_ to arrange the code so the similar items are all together for easy extraction.
   2. If the duplicate fragments are in subclasses of a common base class, you can use _Pull Up Method_ to avoid calling one from another.

-Below are two Kotlin examples that demonstrate how to refactor duplicated code:

----

 ### **Example 1: Duplicated Code in the Same Class (Extract Function)**

 Imagine you have an `OrderProcessor` class where two methods contain the same expression for calculating a total amount (by adding tax).
 The duplicated code makes maintenance error‐prone.
 We can refactor it by extracting the duplicated code into its own helper method.